| C-3 Myths Debunked!

 Date Posted: 25 April 2006 at 6:05pm

-from what it sounds like, it might be ignition. the ignition is electric, and from this branch 2 possibilities. the first, your battery might be low, try changing it. second, there may be a bad connection in the wiring or there may not be a full connection when you pull the trigger. check the connections.
+from what it sounds like, it might be ignition. the ignition is electric, and from this branch 2 possibilities. the first, your battery might be low, try changing it. second, there may be a bad connection in the wiring or there may not be a full connection when you pull the trigger. check the connections. also, you might be venting propane on the forward stroke, thus not charging the chamber. for this, you might need to get it repaired by a proshop or tippmann. see if these help. |

 I am 100% certain that the battery is not the problem.
 If I pump it once and pull the trigger, I hear the shock in the chamber.
 If I pump it twice, same thing.
 Three times gets me enough propane to fire.
 If I let it sit for a few seconds, I have to go through this again.
 Once I get it to fire once, I can continuously fire (within about 3 seconds between each shot), but if I stop, I must three-pump it again.